Hyperandrogenism: Sports

 Current evidence-based studies show that unusually high levels of circulating testosterone are associated with increased athletic performance in women, unless they lack androgen sensitivity.
 However, controversy has emerged in the form of the claim that testosterone is not unlike any other physical parameter with reference to bestowing advantages or disadvantages on female athletes.
 Existing regulations throughout competitive sports are currently being refined to specifically address this particular claim.

 Caster Semenya, a genetically XY athlete with 5-alpha reductase deficiency.

-Following the case of South African athlete Caster Semenya, an athlete with a difference in sex development (DSD), the International Association of Athletics Federations introduced its hyperandrogenism regulations, which restricted those registered as women with high testosterone levels, whether the hormones were produced by ovaries, adrenals, or testes.
+Following the case of South African athlete Caster Semenya, an athlete with a difference in sex development (DSD) and internal testes, the International Association of Athletics Federations introduced its hyperandrogenism regulations, which restricted those registered as women with high testosterone levels, whether the hormones were produced by ovaries, adrenals, or testes.
 These regulations replaced the earlier sex verification rules.

 Following a series of legal challenges, regulations called the Eligibility Regulations for the Female Classification (Athletes with Differences of Sexual Development) were released on 1 May 2019.
-These regulations apply only to athletes who have a DSD, high testosterone and virilization, and no longer include hyperandrogenism from non-DSD-related causes such as PCOS.
+These regulations apply only to athletes who have a DSD, high testosterone and virilization, and no longer include hyperandrogenism from non-DSD-related causes such as PMOS.
 Such DSDs, often seen in people who have a Y chromosome and testes, include 5α‐reductase deficiency, partial androgen insensitivity, and congenital adrenal hyperplasia.